 Companies across the globe are beginning to adopt remote hiring at a larger rate.
-Forrester Research’s US Telecommuting Forecast predicts that 43% of the workforce will be remote by 2016.
+According Owl Labs 2019 Global State of Remote Work report, 68% of workers around the world worked remotely at least once a month.
 Remote work has many positive effects for businesses, such as lower overhead costs and broader applicant pools not contingent on location.

 Many parents have jumped on the work-from-home bandwagon because of the flexibility and the chance to spend more time with their kids.
 Being able to wake up and spend time eating breakfast (and maybe even lunch and dinner) with family is a rare perk for parents seeking the elusive work-life balance.

 If you’re a parent and you’re considering a remote job, it’s easy to envision the benefits of working at home.
 But remember to keep in mind, it ain’t all lollipops and rainbows.

 As great as it is to cut out the commute and be with the kids more than you ever were during your average 9-5, remote work has its own set of challenges that you’ll want to prepare for to help keep your sanity.

 You would think that the move to working from home wouldn’t be a feelings rollercoaster, but it can create an interesting emotional concoction set to blow up if you’re not careful.

 Karen Alpert of Fast Company put it succinctly when she said, “Working from home means none of the commute—but a double serving of guilt.”

 What tends to happen for many parents who switch to working from home is the lines between work and home life, which used to be so clearly marked, get blurred for everyone.
 Where kids once thought of mom or dad being home as pure family time, now home is where parents are sometimes working, and playtime or outings have to wait for a scheduled time.